-Pequot – An Algonquian tribe of Connecticut, their name means “destroyers,” and before European settlers arrived, they had earned the title, as they were the most dreaded of the southern New England tribes.
-However, this same ferocity almost to their annihilation when their enemies joined with the English to defeat them during the Pequot War.
+Pequot – An Algonquian tribe of Connecticut, their name means “destroyers,” Before European settlers arrived, they had earned the title, as they were the most dreaded of the southern New England tribes.
+However, this same ferocity almost led to their annihilation when their enemies joined with the English to defeat them during the Pequot War.
 By 1910, they numbered only 66 people.
 However, today there are two small independent Pequot tribal nations in Connecticut – the Mashantucket Pequot and the Eastern Pequot Tribal Nation.

 Piegan – The Piegan Indians, or Pikuni band of the Blackfoot Indians, are Algonquian-speaking people from the Great Plains.
 The Peigan were the largest of three Blackfoot bands that made up the Blackfoot Confederacy.

 Pima – First called the Pima Indians by exploring Spaniards who encountered them in the 1600s, these early Americans called themselves “Akimel O’odham,” meaning the River People.
 The Piman peoples, who live in the Sonoran Desert region of Arizona are descendants of the prehistoric Hohokan Culture.

 Piro – The Piro Indians were once one of the principal Pueblo tribes of New Mexico, which in the early part of the 17th century comprised two divisions, one inhabiting the Rio Grande Valley in Socorro County northward to within about 50 miles of Albuquerque.
 The other, sometimes called Tompiro and Salinero, occupied an area east of the Rio Grande.